glguy/irc-core/README.md

 Learn more about this file format at [config-value](http://hackage.haskell.org/package/config-value)

 ```
+-- vim: filetype=config-value
+-- Grab the Vim syntax highlighting file from the config-value package

+-- Learn more about these settings with `glirc2 --config-format`

 -- Defaults used when not specified on command line
 defaults:
   nick:            "yournick"